BZoennchen/Pages/_drafts/symbols-and-fuzzyness.md

 Rather than focusing on the measurable distance between one's home and the train station, phenomenology examines the subjectively felt distance.
 Take time as another example.
 If we study time objectively, we measure it in seconds, minutes, and hours.
-This is the objective, noumenal (Kant) time that progresses at a constant rate, independent of human experience.
+This is the objective time that progresses at a constant rate, independent of human experience.
 However, the phenomenological perspective explores the subjective, first-person experience of time.

 >Put your hand on a hot stove for a minute, and it seems like an hour.
 Sit with an interesting friend for an hour, and it seems like a minute.

 For a rationalist or naturalist, time is consistent for everyone (with the exception of Einstein's relativity).
 A phenomenologist recognizes that it can appear quite different.

 Consider fear as another example.
 A naturalist might analyze fear based on the physiological changes that occur, such as the activation of the sympathetic nervous system and increased heart rate, or by observable behaviors.
 In contrast, the phenomenological perspective delves into what the actual experience of fear feels like -- the movements and dynamics of consciousness and how it influences the perception of the experience.